1 of 9 photos

 Facilities

 The Canelo Ranger Office is a three-room residence, suitable for groups of up to 4 people.
 The house has one combined living area and bedroom, one bathroom, and an eat-kitchen.
 The bedroom has a queen-size bed and a double sized futon.
 The bathroom has an easy-entry shower, sink, and toilet.
 The dining room is furnished with a table and seating for two.
 The kitchen is equipped with a stove, oven, microwave, refrigerator, pots, pans, utensils, dishes, and coffeepot.
 The house has electricity and running water.
 Outside, a small patio is available.
 Although the cabin has amenities for comfortable lodging, guests do need to provide some of their own supplies, including food, sleeping bags, linens, pillows, towels, dish soap, matches, a first aid kit, toilet paper and garbage bags.
 Although electricity is available, it is recommended that guests bring an additional light source in case of emergencies.
 The Forest Service is unable to provide firewood and propane for the outdoor grill at this time, but guests are welcome to bring their own.
+If you plan to build an outdoor fire, please check for fire restrictions in the Coronado National Forest.

 Natural Features

-The Canelo Hills are a low mountain range that serve as a connector between the Huachuca Mountains to the east and the Santa Rita Mountains to the west, both higher ranges among Southern Arizona's famed "sky islands".
+The Canelo Hills are a low mountain range that serve as a connector between the Huachuca Mountains to the east and the Patagonia Mountains to the west, both higher ranges among Southern Arizona's famed "sky islands".
 The Canelo Hills offer a beautiful backdrop of rolling, rocky terrain punctuated by riparian areas, oak woodlands, and grasslands.
 The region is considered among the most biodiverse in the country.

 Contact Info